jattento/alien-invasion-simulator/README.md

 ```
 Rules:
 - Each city that appears in the file must have its own unique record
 - Layout must be consistent: if Baz has Foo at the east, then Foo must have Baz at the west
+- The city and each of the pairs are separated by a single space, and the
+  directions are separated from their respective cities with an equals (=) sign.

 ## Scaffolding
 This repo was designed using [package oriented design](https://www.ardanlabs.com/blog/2017/02/package-oriented-design.html).